fragcolor-xyz/shards-examples/tutorials/glod-game/steps/step-6.md

 # Step 6.5

+Now that we have our spiked cannonball looping and randomizing, the next step is to have it damage Glod.

+Poor Glod. 😢

-Now that we have our Spiked CanonBall looping and randomising, the next step is to have it damage Glod.
-Poor Glod 😢.
-It will still follow the same logic as our coin, except, instead of gaining points when Glod collides with it, they will lose points instead.
+It will follow the same logic as our coin.
+However, instead of gaining points when Glod collides with it, points will be lost.

+Create the variables that we will be using.
+They are similar to the collision box we used for scoring.

+Add this to the `initialize-game-elements` shard.

 === "Code Added"